All you need to know about date/time in R and SAS

 3 WRDS Guide

-- WRDS converts datetime to UTC and then stores the date and time part separately, e.g.,
+- WRDS converts datetime to UTC and then stores the date and time parts separately, e.g.,

 date_utc